Our purpose

 Background

 Bowel cancer is cancer in any part of the large intestine, which usually develops over a number of years.
 Australia has one of the highest rates of bowel cancer in the world.
-It is estimated that more than 15,000 Australians are diagnosed each year and around one in 19 Australians are diagnosed with bowel cancer in their lifetime.
+It is estimated that approximately 16,000 Australians are diagnosed each year.

-The National Bowel Cancer Screening Program (NBCSP) sends free home test kits to Australians aged 50-74, every two years.
-Australians are eligible if they have a mailing address associated with a Medicare or DVA card (although conditional migrants and temporary residents are ineligible).
+Eligible Australians aged 45 to 74 years can receive a free bowel cancer screening kit every two years as part of the NBCSP.
 The kit looks for microscopic amounts of blood in poo, it’s done at home, and only takes a few minutes.
-Two samples need to be taken – each from a different poo, with the first sample stored in a secure container in the fridge until the second is done Both are then securely sent in the mail to a laboratory for review.
-Participants are contacted with the results, including whether they need any follow-up tests.
-Unfortunately, current participation in WA is just 45.9 per cent.
+Participants are contacted with their results in the mail, including whether they need any follow-up tests.
+Unfortunately, current participation in Western Australia is under 45 per cent.
 Research has found that we could prevent 84,000 bowel cancer deaths by 2040 if we could reach and maintain participation at 60 per cent.

 Benefits